ihmeuw/vivarium_research/docs/source/model_design/general_reference_material/bliss/index.rst

-It is important to distinguish conceptually between sex and gender, and where possible between the different dimensions within each of them, both to be inclusive of all people and to produce solid research.
+It is important to distinguish conceptually between sex and gender, and where possible between the different dimensions within each of them, both to be inclusive of all people and to produce valid research.
 However, it is also important not to assume that the causal relationships between sex- and gender-related factors are simple or easy to determine.